amcurley/GA_projects/Projects/project_3-master/.ipynb_checkpoints/README-checkpoint.md

 Once we get a satisfactory replicable model we hope to add a section to our website that will make the process of predicting easier.
 This section on our website will have places to input the features we use to predict the sale price so we don't have to manually enter them into a csv file and run all of the notebooks again.
 This will be able to give you a prediction instantly.
 This feature will only be accessible by our team of investors.

-<a name="c&r"></a>
-## Conclusions & Recommendations

-First of all this is not a model that should be used to predict and then simply buy the property based on this estimation, since there are many aspects of a house that cannot be accounted for by a model.

-Depending on your specifc investment strategies these are some things to take into consideration before purchasing an investment property:

-- School District
-- Neighbors
-- Economic Climate
-- Supply and Demand
-- Interest Rates
-- Area Demographics

-Use this model as a ballpark number in mind and then go research that specific property in more detail.
-If your strategy is a fix and flip you might search for properties with quality features less than 5 and focus on improving them to 8+.
-You can then predict if I raise this house's quality features how much does that raise the sale price of a house.
-If the numbers make sense then go research the property in more detail.
-If your strategy is to find tenants you might want to focus on different qualities that aren't in this model such as paint colors, quality of furniture, ease of access to public transportation, etc.

-As I tweak and add to this model I hope to make it more accurate and replicable to different markets.

 <a name="cite"></a>
 ## Citations